rjmorris/recipes/crockpot_chicken_salsa/readme.md

 1. Place chicken in the crockpot.
 1. Season with garlic powder, oregano, and cumin.
-1. Pour salsa verde over chicken.
+1. Pour salsa over chicken.
 1. Cover and cook on HIGH for 2 hours.
 1. Shred chicken with 2 forks.
 1. Continue cooking on low for 30 minutes.